 To finance any acquisitions or investments, we may choose to issue shares of our stock as consideration, which would dilute the ownership of our stockholders.
-Once we become a public company, if the price of our common stock is low or volatile, we may not be able to acquire other companies for stock.
+If the price of our common stock is low or volatile, we may not be able to acquire other companies for stock.
 Alternatively, it may be necessary for us to raise additional funds for these activities through public or private financings.
 Additional funds may not be available on terms that are favorable to us, or at all.
+If these funds are raised through the sale of equity or convertible debt securities, dilution to our stockholders could result.
+Our current loan and security agreement contains covenants that could limit our ability to sell debt securities or obtain additional debt financing arrangements.